Hamiltonian Floer theory on surfaces: Capped braids and homological linking

-\begin{defn} An ordered braid $X$ will be said to be \textbf{trivial} if all of its strands are constant maps.
+\begin{definition} An ordered braid $X$ will be said to be \textbf{trivial} if all of its strands are constant maps.
 We will sometimes write $0 \in \kBraid{\Sigma}$ to stand for some fixed but arbitrary trivial braid, when the particular choices of the constant maps are unimportant.
-An unordered braid $[X]$ is trivial if some (hence every) ordered representative is trivial. \end{defn}
+An unordered braid $[X]$ is trivial if some (hence every) ordered representative is trivial. \end{definition}

-\begin{defn} $X \in \kBraid{\Sigma}$ is \textbf{unlinked} if $X \simeq 0$.
+\begin{definition} $X \in \kBraid{\Sigma}$ is \textbf{unlinked} if $X \simeq 0$.
 An ordered braid is \textbf{linked} if it is not unlinked.
-An unordered braid is unlinked (resp. linked) if some, hence every, ordered representative is unlinked (resp. linked). \end{defn}
+An unordered braid is unlinked (resp. linked) if some, hence every, ordered representative is unlinked (resp. linked). \end{definition}